IFRCGo/monty-stac-extension/model/model.md

 - **datetime**: The date and time when the event occurred.
   For forecasted events, it is the date and time when the event is forecasted to occur.
 - **start_datetime**: The date and time when the event started.
-  For forecasted events, it is the date and time when the event is forecasted to start.
+  For forecasted events, it is the date and time when the event is forecasted to start. **OPTIONAL**
 - **end_datetime**: The date and time when the event ended.
-  For forecasted events, it is the date and time when the event is forecasted to end.
+  For forecasted events, it is the date and time when the event is forecasted to end. **OPTIONAL**
 - **country_codes**: The country codes of the countries affected by the event.
   The country codes are based on the [ISO 3166-1 alpha-3](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) standard.
 - **hazard_codes**: The hazard codes of the hazards affecting the event.